 Over time, the fire door latch can loosen due to the continual compression and hardening of the rope seal between the door and the front casting.
-The tightness of the door seal should be checked periodically and it is recommended that the rope seals on the stove are changed at least every two years or sooner if the seal loses its integrity.
+The position of the latch can be easily adjusted (in order to tighten the door closure) by removing the nut holding on the door latch and repositioning the washers between the latch & the door casting to allow the latch to be positioned closer to the back of the door casting - see Fig. 24 & 25.
+The tightness of the door seal should be checked after each adjustment is made.
+It is recommended that the rope seals on the stove are changed at least every two years or sooner if the seal loses its integrity.